noraworld/dotfiles/README.md

 ```

 ## Dependencies
-The following is some libraries used in this dotfiles.
+The following libraries are used in this dotfiles.
 These dependencies will be fixed by preparing provisioning in the future...

 * coreutils (`brew install coreutils`)
 * binutils (`brew install binutils`)